Professional Poster Presentations

 - You can print posters for free through the SP@RC Lab, located in Fenwick Library.
 To schedule an appointment, please email email@example.com.

 - OSCAR recommends that students use a professional printing service to print their posters.
-The advantages of using a professional printing service is that they are usually fast, and can print posters on higher quality, durable paper (and can laminate).
+The advantages of using a professional printing service are that they are usually fast, and can print posters on higher quality, durable paper (and can laminate).

-- Mason's Print Services in the Johnson Center, or local office shops will print your poster for a fee (usually around $46).
+- Mason's Print Services in the Johnson Center or local office shops will print your poster for a fee (usually around $46).
 Posters usually take 2 business days to be printed, please plan accordingly.

 - If you choose not to use a professional printing service, your school or college may have a large format printer for posters.
 Ask your faculty mentor or check with the dean's office to see if this option is available to you.
 Again, paper can be of lower quality, and they usually need a long lead time to print.